JaneWen23/MyGarden/Notes/Notes_Git.md

     (if you moved a file to another location using "git mv", this operation cannot be tracked by "restore --staged", maybe it's because restore can take care of add and remove, not move.)

-6. operations at worspace and stash
+6. operations at workspace and stash

     6.1. clean